• Skip to primary navigation

 • Heat to leftover oil (about 1 or 2 tbsp) from the crispy onions.

-• Add the rice together with a teaspoon of coriander powder.
+• Add the rice together with a tsp of coriander powder.
 Stir well so the rice is nice coated by the oil and the coriander.

 • Add the lentils, and leave to warm up for a few minutes.